Master of Public Policy (MPP) at the Ford School | Gerald R. Ford School of Public Policy

 A rigorous, applied, flexible master’s degree

-• Policy analysis: The Ford School is the national recognized leader in quantitative policy analysis, with a carefully-sequenced core curriculum in microeconomics, statistics, and quantitative program evaluation.
+• Policy analysis: The Ford School is the nationally recognized leader in quantitative policy analysis, with a carefully sequenced core curriculum in microeconomics, statistics, and quantitative program evaluation.

 • Political and ethical analysis: Core courses teach a sophisticated understanding of public policy institutions and political processes and also explore the key role of values and ethics in public policy design.